We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-In addition to selecting a brand that provides COAs, it’s important to look for a company that’s completely transparent about the sources of its hemp (organic, U.S.-grown hemp is best) and its manufacturing practices.
-Look into the brand’s reputation, including whether they’ve received any FDA
+In addition to selecting a brand that provides COAs, it’s important to look for a company that’s completely transparent about the sources of its hemp (organic, U.S.-grown hemp is best) and their manufacturing practices.

-If a CBD oil or tincture doesn’t appeal to you, there are other ways you can try CBD.
+If a CBD oil or tincture doesn’t appeal to you, there are other ways you can try CBD:

 20 and 30 percent.